yiisoft/di/README.md

 ],
 ```

-In the above we have explicitly moved definition itself to "definition" key.
+Now you've explicitly moved the definition itself to "definition" key.

 ## Delegates

-Container delegates define.
-Each delegate is a callable returning a container instance that is used in case a service
+Each delegate is a callable returning a container instance that's used in case DI
-can not be found in primary container:
+can't find a service in a primary container:

 ```php
 function (ContainerInterface $container): ContainerInterface